Annual Newsletter 2014

 Career Prospects for Statisticians are looking good.
 See the Bureau of Labor Statistics' Occupational Outlook for statisticians and for actuaries.

 Joshua Tebbs and recent graduate Chris McMahan (Ph.D.
 2012) have been honored with the 2014 Outstanding Statistical Application Award presented at the Joint Statistical Meetings.
 This prestigious award is based on (1) the impact of the statistical application in addressing a significant problem in a substantive field and (2) the ingenuity and or novelty of the statistical treatment of the problem.
 The application is described in a Biometrics article, "Two-stage hierarchical group testing for multiple

 infections with applications to the Infertility Prevention Project" written by Josh, Chris, and Chris Bilder of Nebraska.

 Information about Summer 2014 classes can be found at summer.sc.edu.
 Please consider registering for a statistics course or two this summer!

 Registration Information regarding Fall 2014 classes can be found at the Registration Announcement Board.
 This will list new seat openings and serve as a central location for

 information about full/open sections.

 Joshua Tebbs was selected as a Fellow of the American Statistical Association, one of the highest honors for a statistician.
-He will be inducted as an ASA Fellow at the 2014 Joint Statistical Meetings in August in Boston.
+He was inducted as an ASA Fellow at the 2014 Joint Statistical Meetings in August in Boston.